 This bike has some serious features that will make a cyclist swoon, like their feature that simulates bike rides around the world, adjusting your incline automatically as you explore another place.

 Last, but not least, we have the Bowflex C6.
 The name Bowflex is synonymous with exercise equipment, and this spin bike doesn’t disappoint.
+Recently, I compared Peloton to Bowflex C6, and showcased the best features of each exercise bike.

 While this is a sturdy bike with a smooth ride, the most important thing to note, and the thing that separates it from the MYX and the S22i is the fact that it doesn’t include a touchscreen display - you must supply your own.
 Which isn’t difficult as we all have at least a smartphone or tablet lying around.